Artivion (AORT)

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 Enter ROIC, a metric showing how much operating profit a company generates relative to the money it has raised (debt and equity).

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-On average, Artivion’s ROIC increased by 3.5 percentage points annually over the last few years.
+Over the last few years, Artivion’s ROIC averaged 4.1 percentage point increases each year.
 This is a good sign, and we hope the company can continue improving.

 11. Balance Sheet Assessment

-We were impressed by how significantly Artivion blew past analysts’ EPS expectations this quarter.
-We were also glad its revenue outperformed Wall Street’s estimates.
-Zooming out, we think this was a solid print.
-The stock traded up 4.6% to $24.90 immediately after reporting.
+We enjoyed seeing Artivion beat analysts’ revenue expectations this quarter.
+We were also glad its full-year revenue guidance slightly exceeded Wall Street’s estimates.
+Overall, this print had some key positives.
+The stock remained flat at $47.50 immediately after reporting.

 13. Is Now The Time To Buy Artivion?

 Artivion isn’t a terrible business, but it doesn’t pass our bar.
-To begin with, its revenue growth was mediocre over the last five years.
-And while its growth in medical devices was splendid, the downside is its subscale operations give it fewer distribution channels than its larger rivals.
-On top of that, its relatively low ROIC suggests management has struggled to find compelling investment opportunities.
+Although its revenue growth was good over the last five years and is expected to accelerate over the next 12 months, its subscale operations give it fewer distribution channels than its larger rivals.
+And while the company’s rising cash profitability gives it more optionality, the downside is its relatively low ROIC suggests management has struggled to find compelling investment opportunities.